NVIDIA/NVFlare/docs/real_world_fl/kubernetes.rst

 This will make the entire startup kits available at the nvflare-pv-claim of the cluster so that NVIDIA FLARE system can mount that nvflare-pv-claim and access the startup kits.

+After copying those folders to nvflare-pv-claim, you can shutdown the helper pod.
+The nvflare-pv-claim and its contents will stay and is available to server/client/admin pods.

 Start Server Pod
 ================